genderkit/genderkit/_articles/laser-eye-surgery.md

 ### Where can I learn more?

-You can read more about laser eye surgery on the [NHS Choices website](http://www.nhs.uk/Livewell/Eyehealth/Pages/Lasers.aspx).
+You can read more about laser eye surgery on the [NHS website](http://www.nhs.uk/Livewell/Eyehealth/Pages/Lasers.aspx).

 ### References